 After issuing an Executive Order banning new oil and gas leases on Federal lands, Biden is now reportedly considering a trip to Saudi Arabia to ask for more crude supply (Source: Axios), his team already visited Venezuela to do the same, and the administration is engaging in “outreach” to the oil and gas industry.
 Wow.

-China and the Russian/Ukraine conflict
+China and the Russian invasion of Ukraine

 In this note we examine the latest on China’s economy and markets.
 First, comments on China’s connection to the war in Ukraine since its financial and energy decisions may dilute the effectiveness of sanctions on Russia:

 Energy.
 As shown below, Europe and China are large importers of energy while Russia is a large exporter.
 So far, Russian gas exports to Europe are only down 15% from 2021 average levels (2nd chart).
 But if Europe permanently reduced exposure to Russian gas, China could step in over the next decade.
 The Power of Siberia expansion and Sakhalin projects could eventually add ~80 bcm per year to Russia’s gas exports to China, compared to its gas exports to Europe which have averaged ~190 bcm per year since 2017

 Trade.
 Since Russia’s invasion of Crimea in 2014, Russian-Chinese trade has risen by 50%.
 Russia is now Beijing's largest recipient of state sector financing, securing 107 loans and export credits worth $125 billion from Chinese state institutions

 Currency.
 China and Russia began using their own currencies to settle bilateral trade in 2010 and opened a currency swap line in 2014, sharply reducing reliance on the US$ for bilateral trade (3rd chart)